awsdocs/aws-elemental-mediaconnect-user-guide/doc_source/encryption-static-key-set-up.md

 **[Step 3](#encryption-static-key-set-up-create-iam-role)** – Create an IAM role and attach the policy that you created in step 2\.
 Next, set up AWS Elemental MediaConnect as a trusted entity that is allowed to assume this role and make requests on behalf of your account\.

 **Note**
-Static key encryption is supported only for entitlements, and for sources and outputs that use the Zixi protocol\.
+MediaConnect supports encryption only for entitlements, and for sources and outputs that use the Zixi and SRT protocols\.
+Your stored key in Secrets Manager for the Zixi protocol is a static key in a hexadecimal format\.
+SRT uses a passkey for encryption\.

 ## Step 1: Store your encryption key in AWS Secrets Manager<a name="encryption-static-key-set-up-store-key"></a>

-To use static key encryption to encrypt your AWS Elemental MediaConnect content, you must create a secret in AWS Secrets Manager to store your encryption key\.
-You also must use the same AWS account to create the secret that you use to create the AWS Elemental MediaConnect resource \(source, output, or entitlement\) that uses the secret\.
-AWS Elemental MediaConnect does not support cross\-account sharing of secrets\.
+To use static key encryption to encrypt your AWS Elemental MediaConnect content, you must use AWS Secrets Manager to create a secret that stores the encryption key\.
+You must create the secret, and the resource \(source, output, or entitlement\) that uses the secret in the same AWS account\.
+You can’t share secrets across accounts\.

 **Note**
  If you use two flows to distribute video from one AWS Region to another, you must create two secrets \(one secret in each Region\)\.